-- radiological consequences to those for design basis accidents (see paras 7.32 to 7.33 and 7.46 of SSG-2 (Rev. 1) [9]). - 3.22 If it is possible to use available safety systems to respond to design extension conditions without significant fuel degradation, safety analysis is still required to demonstrate their effectiveness: see Requirement 42 of SSR-2/1 (Rev. 1) [1].
-The deterministic safety analysis may use less conservative methods and assumptions than for design basis accidents (see 3.21).
-Nevertheless, there should still be adequate confidence in the results of the safety analysis and the safety margins to avoid cliff edge effects should be demonstrated to be adequate (see paras 7.45 and 7.54 to 7.55 of SSG-2 (Rev. 1) [9]). - 3.23 Design basis accidents are required to be analysed in a conservative manner: see para.
+- (a) Less stringent design requirements than for design basis accidents might be applied: for example, safety features for design extension conditions without significant fuel degradation may be assigned to a lower safety class than safety systems; the single failure criterion is applied at the function level (i.e. functional redundancy) but is not applied at the system level (i.e. no redundancy among systems is applied); and supporting systems (e.g. cooling system) and I&C systems (e.g. the signal for anticipated transients without scram) may be more diversified than supporting systems and I&C systems used for design basis accidents; - (b) Less conservative assumptions than for design basis accidents, or best estimate methods, are acceptable for the deterministic safety analysis (see paras 7.35 to 7.44 and 7.47 to 7.55 of SSG-2 (Rev. 1) [9]); - (c) The requirements for the overall acceptable eriteria limits or criteria related to the radiological consequences for design extension conditions are presented in paras 5.31 and 5.31A of SSR-2/1 (Rev.1) [1].
+Member States may choose to apply more restrictive acceptable limits or criteria for design extension conditions without significant fuel degradation.
+For example, some Member States choose to apply may be identical or similar acceptable limits or criteria for radiological consequences to those for design basis accidents (see paras 7.32 to 7.33 and 7.46 of SSG-2 (Rev. 1) [9]). - 3.22 If it is possible to use available safety systems to respond to design extension conditions without significant fuel degradation, deterministic safety analysis is still required to demonstrate their effectiveness: see Requirement 42 of SSR-2/1 (Rev. 1) [1].
+The deterministic safety analysis may use less conservative methods and assumptions than for design basis accidents (otherwise there would be no differentiation between design basis accidents and design extension conditions without significant fuel degradationsee 3.21).
+Nevertheless, there should still be high-adequate confidence in the results of the deterministic safety analysis and the safety margins to avoid cliff edge effects should be demonstrated to be adequate (see paras 7.45 and 7.54 to 7.55 of SSG-2 (Rev. 1) [9]). - 3.23 Design basis accidents are required to be analysed in a conservative manner: see para.
 5.29 of SSR-2/1 (Rev. 1) [1].
-However, design extension conditions without significant fuel degradation have the potential to exceed the established capabilities of safety systems.
-Therefore, it might be possible to show that some safety systems, with an extended capability in their design, would be capable of, and be qualified for, mitigating the design extension conditions without significant fuel degradation, based on best estimate analyses and on less conservative assumptions than the assumptions used for design basis accidents. - 3.24 As for design basis accidents, for design extension conditions without significant fuel degradation, radioactive releases should be minimized as far as reasonably achievable. - 3.25 Anticipated operational occurrences and design basis accidents combined with failures in safety systems should be considered as part of the list of design extension conditions without significant fuel degradation; see para.
+However, dDesign extension conditions without significant fuel degradation have the potential to exceed the established capabilities of safety systems.
+However, design basis accidents are required to be analysed in a conservative manner: see para.
+5.29 of SSR 2/1 (Rev. 1) [1].
+Therefore, for design extension conditions without significant fuel degradation-it might be possible to show that some safety systems, with an extended capability embedded-in their design, would be capable of, and be qualified for, mitigating the design extension conditions without significant fuel degradation-conditions under consideration, based on best estimate analyses and on less conservative assumptions than the assumptions used for design basis accidents. - 3.24 As for design basis accidents, for design extension conditions without significant fuel degradation, radioactive releases should be minimized as far as reasonably achievable. - 3.25 Anticipated operational occurrences and design basis accidents combined with failures in safety systems should be considered as part of the list of design extension conditions without significant fuel degradation; see para.
 3.40 of SSG-2 (Rev. 1) [9].
-In many plant designs, such conditions include anticipated transient without scram and station blackout (see para 5.8 of SSG-34 [7] for definition of station blackout). - 3.26 On the basis of engineering judgement and of deterministic and probabilistic safety assessments, design extension conditions without significant fuel degradation should also be considered to identify safety provisions to be implemented to prevent and reduce the frequency of severe accidents caused by failures of safety systems.
-Such safety provisions should include, if possible, additional, diverse measures to cope with common cause failures of safety systems. - 3.27 Consideration of design extension conditions without significant fuel degradation reinforces the robustness of the design to cope with some complex and unlikely failure sequences and balances the overall risk profile of the plant.
-Therefore, the reliability of safety systems and safety features for design extension conditions without significant fuel degradation should be sufficiently high to prevent a severe accident by making the escalation to a severe accident very unlikely to occur.
+In many plant designs, such hat formatiert: Schriftart: 12 Pt.